EldredKirin/GitGraph/STEPS.md

 8 - Change something in the experimental branch
 9 - Change something in the experimental branch
 10 - Change something in the main branch
-11 - pull the changes in the experimental to the Bug-Fix branch 12 - Change something in the Bug-Fix branch
+11 - pull the changes in the experimental to the Bug-Fix branch (Merge Conflict) 12 - Change something in the Bug-Fix branch
 13 - pull the changes in the Bug-fix to the main branch 14 - Change something in the main branch